mawills/mcube/server/README.md

 Get started by running `cp .env.example .env` in the /server directory.
 Then, to enable working with the firestore emulator, run `yarn run firebase setup:emulators:firestore`

+## Available Scripts

+In the server directory, you can run:

 ### `yarn start`

 Serves on port 3001 by default